Balsamia oregonensis: Ecology

 Balsamia oregonensis is commonly found alongside Douglas-fir trees which are considered its primary host.
 This association is useful in truffling and the best way to locate B. oregonensis in the wild.

 There is evidence that B. oregonensis is seasonally consumed by wild animals, such as chipmunks, within its ecosystem.

 Uses

-Balsamia oregonensis is a presumably edible species of truffle and is described as having a pleasant taste.
-It is not often found in large enough quantities to be considered a regular delicacy even where it is most prevalent.
+Balsamia oregonensis is an edible species of truffle and is described as having a pleasant taste.
+Distribution is considered infrequent to rare.